 - the Berlin airlift, a historical example in which operations management saved lives.

 I’ve purposely included many examples in order to illustrate the wide variety of what operations and operations management looks like in different contexts.

 I wrote this for a few different reasons:

 - My rough impression is that people in the EA community (as well as people in general) seem to have a hard time describing what operations management is.
-The 80,000 Hours article doesn’t mention resource flows, or bottlenecks, or other standard concepts in operations management.
+The 80,000 Hours article doesn’t mention resource flows, or bottlenecks, or other standard/common concepts in operations management.
 I'm hoping that by providing several examples of operations management in distinct contexts I can help to solidify the concept a bit, specifically the manufacturing/production aspect of it.